Research has shown that we need a moderate level of stress to enable us to perform better.

 We often feel that we need to stop crying, that it is negative, but this is not true; it is an emotional and physical relief.

-There are stress hormones in tears and crying is an effective way for them to be released.
+There are stress hormones in tears and crying is an effective way to release them.

-There are stress hormones in tears and crying is an effective way for them to be released.
-When we are discouraged from crying we do not release stress chemicals, which impacts our wellness and recovery potential, the negative impact of emotional repression is well documented.
+There are stress hormones in tears and crying is an effective way to release them.
+When we are discouraged from crying we do not release stress chemicals, which impacts our wellness and recovery potential.
+The negative impact of emotional repression is well documented.

 We may feel things are bad when we cry, but it could also be viewed as a sign that things are getting better.

-The relief felt from crying can provide us with the clarity and energy that we need to move forward productively.
+The relief from crying can provide us with the clarity and energy we need to move forward productively.

 Positive thinking is a way to generate change proactively.